 The impact of construction on the environment is recognized by the Greater Golden Horseshoe Area Conservation Authorities.
-In December 2006 they released their document titled "Erosion & Sediment Control Guidelines for Urban Construction".
-This document provides guidance for the preparation of effective erosion and sediment control plans.
+Their document titled "Erosion & Sediment Control Guidelines for Urban Construction" (2019) provides guidance for the preparation of effective erosion and sediment control plans.